yenermete/MedianFinder/README.md

 Naturally, quick select is not affected from this constraint.

 There is also a java source file which generates files that can be used to test the correctness of the program.
-This java source creates files with the following naming format : "line_count_median_value.txt".
+This java source creates files with the following naming format : "lineCount_medianValue.txt".
 All files can be given to the TestAllFiles.py script to be checked with both methods, or either unit tests or main module can be run to check the correctness.